FreesideVirtual/zcash-android-wallet/README.md

 - This app is mainly intended for learning and improving the related libraries that it uses.
 There may be bugs.
 - This wallet currently only supports receiving at shielded addresses, which makes it incompatible with wallets that do not support sending to shielded addresses.
+- Traffic analysis, like in other cryptocurrency wallets, can leak some privacy of the user.
 - The wallet requires a trust in the server to display accurate transaction information.
 - This app has been developed and run exclusively on `mainnet` it might not work on `testnet`.